-- Read 4-h and FFA General Rules - Articles exhibited must be an original design created by the exhibitor. - See copyright guidelines in the general rules section of the fair book. - All visual arts exhibits are evaluated using visual arts rubric, which considers the correct use of design elements, craftsmanship, and creativity. - A member may only display four visual arts items. - All exhibits which need to be hung (including all fine arts) must have a wire or saw tooth hanger attached (no string or tape). - If necessary, if the hardware is not attached, a ribbon will be deducted and will not be displayed. - Multipiece items should be marked accordingly. - No plant or plant materials needing watering can be entered as an art display or item. - All exhibits are entered at your own risk. - Copyright kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.

-- Combining parts of different patterns (pictures, photographs, images from the internet or magazines) with the member's own ideas can result in an original design, but simply changing the color, pattern, and/or size of a pattern does not make the design original. - If you create a replica of something you see somewhere else (i.e. Pinterest) it is not your original design. - If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
+- Read 4-h and FFA General Rules - Articles exhibited must be an original design created by the exhibitor. - See copyright guidelines in the general rules section of the fair book. - All visual arts exhibits are evaluated using visual arts rubric, which considers the correct use of design elements, craftsmanship, and creativity. - A member may only display FOUR visual arts items. - All exhibits which need to be hung (including all fine arts) must have a wire or saw tooth hanger attached (no string or tape). - If necessary, if the hardware is not attached, a ribbon will be deducted and will not be displayed. - Multipiece items should be marked accordingly. - No plant or plant materials needing watering can be entered as an art display or item. - All exhibits are entered at your own risk. - Copyright kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class. - Combining parts of different patterns (pictures, photographs, images from the internet or magazines) with the member's own ideas can result in an original design, but simply changing the color, pattern, and/or size of a pattern does not make the design original. - Explanation of the term "kit" Any art project that comes pre-packaged or boxed as a "kit" is not an allowable project for the State Fair.
+While utilizing kits can help build skills, the work needs to be original to the 4-H member.
+Examples include paint by number, diamond art kits, string art, etc. Exception: Leather project kits, due to the nature of precut leather, are allowed. - Explanation of "original art" if a 4-H member creates their own pattern or art project that contains paint, diamond art beads, string art or any other medium, then it becomes their own work and in turn can evolve into an allowable project.
+Combining parts of different patterns (pictures, photographs, images from the internet or magazine) with the member's own ideas can result in an original design.
+Changing only the color, pattern or size does not make the design original.
+If a photo, sketch or other idea source was used, or a new pattern was created by the 4-H member please submit it with the judging rubric. - The design process for original art by the 4-H member must be explained. - Painted craft versus glazed pottery When a 4-H member uses acrylic paint on pre- made ceramic pieces it is considered a painted craft.
+When a 4-H member applies glaze to greenware and the pieces are fired, that is considered pottery/ceramics and fine art.